santosomar/log4j-ioc-detector/README.md

-# log4j-ioc-detector
+# log4j Linux IoC Detector
-A Simple Log4j Indicator of Compromise Linux Detector
+A basic Bash script to detect log4j Indicator of Compromise (IoC) in Linux.